 on June 30 they’ll replace the strategy with a broader Aged Care Diversity Framework.

-The strategies conclude on June 30 and will be replaced by a broader Aged Care Diversity Framework that will address the systemic barriers diverse groups face to accessing aged care services.
+The strategies will address the systemic barriers diverse groups face to accessing aged care services.

-Just.equal spokesperson Brian Greig said the review is an opportunity for the LGBTI community to raise issues related to the inability of same-sex couples to marry and the complications this causes in later life.
+Just.equal spokesperson Brian Greig said the review is an chance for the LGBTI community.

-“Numerous studies have found that marriage can be important to the social, legal and physical wellbeing of couples,” Mr Grieg said.
+“Heaps of studies have found that marriage equality is important to the social, legal and physical wellbeing of same-sex couples,”

 “The de-facto recognition of same-sex couples often proves inadequate for many of the critical administrative functions we need in out later years.

-Mr Greig said the Minister needed to aware of these issues, especially as he has opposed marriage equality, but indicated he has an open mind.
+Mr Greig said the Minister needed to aware of these issues, especially as he has opposed marriage equality, but has an open mind.